esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 Improving Exception Decoder Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Due to the limited resources on the device, our default compiler optimizations
+focus on creating the smallest code size (``.bin`` file).
+For the GCC compiler,
+the option ``-Os`` contains the base set of optimizations we use.
+This set is
+fine for release but not ideal for debugging.

+Our view of a crash is often the `Stack Dump <Troubleshooting/stack_dump.rst>`__
+which gets copy/pasted into an Exception Decoder.
+For some situations, the optimizer doesn't write caller return addresses to the
+stack.
+When we crash, the list of functions called is missing.
+And when the
+crash occurs in a leaf function, there is seldom if ever any evidence of who
+called.

+With the ``-Os`` option, functions called once are inlined into
+the calling function.
+A chain of these functions can optimize down to the
+calling function.
+When the crash occurs in one of these chain functions, the
+actual location in the source code is no longer available.

-When you select ``Debug Priority: Lite`` on the Arduino IDE Tools menu, it
+When you select ``Debug Optimization: Lite`` on the Arduino IDE Tools menu, it
 turns off ``optimize-sibling-calls``.
 Turning off this optimization allows more
 caller addresses to be written to the stack, improving the results from the
 Exception Decoder.
 Without this option, the callers involved in the crash may be
 missing from the results.
 Because of the limited stack space, there is the
 remote possibility that removing this optimization could lead to more frequent
 stack overflows.
 You only want to do this in a debug setting.

-If you are not using the ``Debug Priority`` and need to improve the results of
-the Exception Decoder, you can add ``-Og`` or ``-fno-optimize-sibling-calls``
-to your build options.
-For details on how to do this, read
+This option does
+not help the chained function issue.

+When you select ``Debug Optimization: Optimum``, you get an even more complete
+stack trace.
+For example, chained function calls may show up.
+This selection
+uses ``-Og``.
+GCC considers this the ideal optimization for the
+"edit-compile-debug cycle" ... "producing debuggable code."
+You can read the
+specifics at `GCC's Optimize Options <https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html>`__

+When global optimization creates build size issues or stack overflow issues,
+select ``Debug Optimization: None``, and use a targeted approach with ``#pragma
+GCC optimize("Og")`` at the module level.
+Or, if you want to use a different set
+of optimizations, you can set optimizations through build options.
-`Global Build Options <a06-global-build-options.rst>`__.
+Read more at `Global Build Options <a06-global-build-options.rst>`__.

 For non-Arduino IDE build platforms, you may need to research how to add
 build options.

-For projects that become too large to flash with a global debug build option,
-you could target the optimization to specific modules of interest by adding
-``#pragma GCC optimize("Og")``.

 A crash in a leaf function may not leave the caller's address on the stack.
 The return address can stay in a register for the duration of the call.